CajunSystems/cajunsystems.github.io/docs/effect-monad/guide.md

 ## Next Steps

-- Read the [Full Effect API Reference](effect_monad_api.md) for all available operations
+- Read the [Full Effect API Reference](api) for all available operations
-- Check out [Functional Actor Evolution](functional_actor_evolution.md) for advanced patterns
+- Check out [Functional Actor Evolution](evolution) for advanced patterns
-- See [Examples](../lib/src/test/java/examples/) for complete working code
+- See the examples in the Cajun repository for complete working code
-  - **[KVEffectExample.java](../lib/src/test/java/examples/KVEffectExample.java)** - LSM Tree-based Key-Value store demonstrating complex actor coordination with Effects

 ## Quick Reference